Information to Help Protect Yourself

-How are coronavirus germs spread?
+How are COVID-19 germs spread?

-Coronavirus germs are thought to be spread by coughing or sneezing, as well as close contact with an infected person.
+COVID-19 germs are thought to be spread by coughing or sneezing, as well as close contact with an infected person.
 Close contact means being within six feet of an infected person for a period of time.
 It might also be spread by touching items and surfaces that a sick person has used, such as tissues or linens.

-How can I best prevent the coronavirus?
+How can I best prevent the COVID-19?